DmitriyStepanov601/React_Weather_App/README.md

 Data on meteorological conditions are obtained through the use of a free API from the website: https://openweathermap.org/api

 ## How to use the project
+1. it is necessary to clone this repository
+2. then unzip the project (if zip was selected)
+3. after that, open the vs code development environment, go to the terminal, install dependencies using the npm / yarn package manager
+4. And at the end, run the startup command using the same batch manager